coreos/fedora-coreos-pipeline/HACKING.md

 You may also want to provide additional switches depending on the circumstances.
 Here are some of them:

+- `--kvm-selector=kvm-device-plugin`: Use this if you're using the KVM device plugin (modern Kubernetes/OpenShift 4+).
 - `--prefix PREFIX`
     - The prefix to prepend to created developer-specific resources.
 By default, this will be your username, but you can provide a